TheBenjameister/battles-script-generator/README.md

 I want to set up an encounter with 3 goblins and a goblin boss.
 To do so, lets start by naming our encounter something like "goblin camp".
 Please make sure to keep your encounter name in lower case.
 ![image](https://github.com/TheBenjameister/battles-script-generator/assets/82944215/5a5f2826-8379-42e1-8684-97bbb9b45fdc)

 Next, lets select goblin from the drop down, and choose how many goblins we want.
+You can also type in "goblin", then when clicking the drop down you will see all monsters that contain "goblin"
 ![image](https://github.com/TheBenjameister/battles-script-generator/assets/82944215/06ada795-85a3-4dd9-9ceb-c20c8d10085a)

 Now we add a url to an image which we want to use as a token.
 I chose this one from the forgoten realms wiki : https://www.dndbeyond.com/avatars/thumbnails/30783/955/1000/1000/638062024584880857.png